rsalmei/alive-progress/README.md

 - `bar.text('message')` or `bar.text = 'message'`: set a situational message at the end of the bar, where you can display information about the current item or the phase the processing is in.
 - `bar.title('Title')` or `bar.title = 'Title'`: set a title at the beginning of the bar; can be set right when starting it or while it's running or even after finished to affect the receipt on demand — mix it with `title_length` config to keep the bar from changing its length while running.
+- `bar.monitor_end`, `bar.elapsed_end`, and `bar.stats_end`: change or hide the corresponding final receipt widgets while the bar is running or after it has finished.
+They accept the same boolean or format string values as the matching configuration options.
 - `bar.current`: retrieve the current bar count or percentage — more details below on Modes of Operation.
 - `bar.monitor` returns the current monitor widget text, which is the current bar position formatted according to the current configuration.
 - `bar.eta`: returns the current ETA widget text, formatted according to the current configuration.